harshitkhuran/Mood-Music-Recommendation-system/README.md

 - Flask

 # Dataset:
 The dataset used for this project is the famous FER2013 dataset.
 Models trained on this dataset can classify 7 emotions.
-The dataset can be found <a href = "https://www.kaggle.com/msambare/fer2013">here</a>.
+The dataset can be found here.

 Note that the dataset is highly imbalanced with happy class having maxiumum representation.
 This might be a factor resulting in okaysish accuracy after training.